-Elio Martinelli was born at Lucca in 1921.
+Elio Martinelli was born in Lucca in 1922/2004.

-Thus, several lamps result from these trials such as Foglia, the several Bolla, Flex, Serpente, Cobra, Nuvole vagabonde, Biconica and funny creations such as Rondini, Cavallo Pazzo, Geronimo, and many others.
+A search for new ideas, for new technologies and production systems taking into account the constant evolution of sources of light, as well.
+From these tests very different lamps result such as Foglia, Bolle, Flex, Serpente, Cobra, Nuvole vagabonde, Biconica and funny creations such as some models of the Martinelli Luce such as Rondini, Cavallo Pazzo, Geronimo, and many others.

 We point out the introduction of some models of the Martinelli Luce collection into outstanding museums and present in several publications and displayed during exhibitions of the sector.

 Recently, with the introduction of new sources of light, Elio Martinelli steers designing towards a more technical sector, too: it results lighting systems and devices with big dimensions, of different typologies and customized as well, designed for wide places and new needs.

 Elio Martinelli is tireless, he spends every day into his company till he dies in 2004; but even now, forty years later, some lamps he designed, such as Cobra, Bolla, Semisfera and many others still convey that original designing impulse even if in the present context which is so different.